luluzhou1/alinush.github.io/_posts/2024-11-07-BBS-signatures.md

 ## Conclusion

-BBS+ and standalone BBS are versatile signature schemes (e.g., can sign [commitments to] field element(s) without random oracles, can verify as fast as BLS[^BLS01], etc.).
+BBS+ and standalone BBS are versatile signature schemes (e.g., can sign [commitments to] field element(s) without random oracles, can verify almost as fast as BLS[^BLS01], etc.).

 However, like any signature scheme, they have their **disadvantages**:
  - **Larger signatures** for BBS+: 1 group element and 2 field elements.